-PiggyBac Inducible Gene Expression Vector (Low Leak)
+PiggyBac Inducible Gene Expression Vector (Tet-On, Low Leak)

 The PiggyBac inducible gene expression vector combines VectorBuilder’s highly efficient PiggyBac vector system and the Tet-On inducible gene expression system to help you achieve transfection-based permanent integration of tetracycline inducible gene expression cassettes into the host genome.